About anxiety disorders

 Types of anxiety disorders

-Anxiety becomes a disorder when it is irrational, excessive, too persistent and attached to situations that do not warrant it and when it interferes with the person’s daily life.
+Anxiety becomes a disorder when it’s irrational, excessive and when it interferes with a person’s ability to function in daily life.
 Anxiety disorders include:

 - Generalised anxiety disorder